Sell-Side vs Buy-Side Due Diligence Side-by-Side

 Cost-savings identificationNot a sell-side workstreamYes (consolidation and negotiation synergies)

-Think of it this way: The same eight workstreams sit on both desks but the verbs flip.
+Think of it this way: The same eight comparison categories line up on both desks, but the verbs flip and not every category runs on both sides.
 The sell-side BUILDS and HOSTS; the buy-side CONSUMES and INSPECTS.
 The sell-side runs reverse DD on the buyers; the buy-side runs background checks on the target.
 The sell-side prepares for risk questions; the buy-side hunts for risks to use in negotiation.

 Exam Tip: Gotchas